 This post is sponsored by KOHO.
 All views and opinions expressed represent my own.
 Use promo code MOMONEYPROMO to get 1.50% cashback for 3 months when you sign up!

 Whenever I’m asked what finance apps I use or recommend, in all honesty, I’m very reluctant to share any.
 I’m what you would call a non-early adopter.
 I’m usually late to the party in terms of trying out new apps, and the reason is that I don’t like integrating an app into my personal money management setup only for it to be de-listed from the app store 6 months later.

-Because of that, when it comes to working with financial counselling clients or managing my own personal finances, all I use is my budget, spending and net worth spreadsheets to organize my finances, no-fee banks for my day-to-day banking needs, credit cards for my fixed expenses of business spending, and robo-advisors and discount brokerages for investing.
+Because of that, when it comes to working with financial counseling clients or managing my own personal finances, all I use is my budget, spending, and net worth spreadsheets to organize my finances, no-fee banks for my day-to-day banking needs, credit cards for my fixed expenses of business spending, and robo-advisors and discount brokerages for investing.
 That’s it.

 So, you may be wondering “Why are you reviewing KOHO then?”